yvanlebras/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 In this tutorial we will use OpenRefine tool to clean occurence records retrieved from GBIF.

-This tutorial is based on the GBIF {% cite gbiftuto2021 %} "Biodiversity data mobilization course" accessible here https://docs.gbif.org/course-data-mobilization/en/ on Use case 1 "Herbarium Specimens"https://docs.gbif.org/course-data-mobilization/en/exercise-3a-c.html.
+This tutorial is based on the GBIF {% cite gbiftuto2021 %} "Biodiversity data mobilization course" accessible [here](https://docs.gbif.org/course-data-mobilization/en/) on Use case 1 ["Herbarium Specimens"](https://docs.gbif.org/course-data-mobilization/en/exercise-3a-c.html).

 > ### Agenda
 >